rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

 ### waiting(Reply, SD0) -> Result ###

-    Reply = {ok, ReqID}
+    Reply               :: {ok, ReqID}
-    Result = {next_state, NextState, SD}
+    Result              :: {next_state, NextState, SD}
                          | {stop, normal, SD}
-    NextState = atom()
+    NextState           :: atom()
-    SD0 = SD = term()
+    SD0 = SD            :: term()

 This is probably the most interesting state in the coordinator as it's job is to enforce the consistency requirements and possibly perform anti-entropy in the case of a get.
 The coordinator waits for replies from the various vnode instances it called in `execute` and stops once it's requirements have been met.
 The typical shape of this function is to pattern match on the `Reply`, check the state data `SD0`, and then either continue waiting or stop depending on the current state data.

 The get coordinator waits for replies with the correct `ReqId`, increments the reply count and adds the `Val` to the list of `Replies`.
 If the quorum `R` has been met then return the `Val` to the requester and stop the coordinator.
 If the vnodes didn't agree on the value then return all observed values.
 In this post I am punting on the conflict resolution and anti-entropy part of the coordinator and exposing the inconsistent state to the client application.
-I'll implement them in my next post.
+I'll implement conflict resolution in my next post.
 If the quorum hasn't been met then continue waiting for more replies.

     waiting({ok, ReqID, Val}, SD0=#state{from=From, num_r=NumR0, replies=Replies0}) ->
         NumR = NumR0 + 1,